 Venous insufficiency is a condition in which the veins have problems sending blood from the legs back to the heart.

-Normally, valves in your deeper leg veins keep your blood flowing back toward the heart so it does not collect in one place.
-But the valves in varicose veins are either damaged or missing.
+Normally, valves in your deeper leg veins keep blood moving forward toward the heart.
+With chronic venous insufficiency, vein walls are weakened and valves are damaged.
 This causes the veins to stay filled with blood, especially when you are standing.

 Chronic venous insufficiency is a long-term condition.
 It occurs because a vein is partly blocked, or blood is leaking around the valves of the veins.

 Your doctor will do a physical exam and ask about your symptoms and medical history.
 Diagnosis is often made based on the appearance of leg veins when you are standing or sitting with your legs dangling.

 A duplex ultrasound exam of your leg may be ordered to:

 Your doctor may suggest that you take the following self-care steps to help manage venous insufficiency.